 With regard to the fact that some of the commercial banks had their own note issues in use, all of the joint stock circulation banks were admitted as share-holding banks (known as the Associated Banks) of the Currency Commission.
 Thus, the right of note issue of the commercial banks was retained, though at reduced levels and with the inclusion of a greater number of banks.
 The Consolidated Banknote issue was created to facilitate this purpose.

 These notes were not Legal Tender, but payable in Legal Tender Notes on demand.
-The notes were of a standard overall design differing only in the title of the bank of issue.
+The notes were of a standard overall design differing only in the title of the bank of issue and a prefix identifying that issuing bank.
 The initial total aggregate of the Consolidated Banknotes was not to exceed £6,000,000 in value, with the outstanding amount of old notes of the banks included in this total.
 The appointed day for their introduction was 6 May 1929.